Obama's immigration speech gets most viewers on Univision

-LOS ANGELES (Reuters) - As the lead-in to the Latin Grammys, U.S. President Barack Obama’s speech announcing his sweeping immigration reforms reached its largest audience on Spanish-language network Univision, according to figures released on Friday.
+LOS ANGELES, Nov 21 (Reuters) - As the lead-in to the Latin Grammys, U.S. President Barack Obama’s speech announcing his sweeping immigration reforms reached its largest audience on Spanish-language network Univision, according to figures released on Friday.

 Obama’s 15-minute speech, which began at 8 p.m.
 EST on Thursday (0100 GMT), was watched by an average of 4.8 million viewers on Univision, according to Nielsen data.